 Sites were graded by their scores.
 Eleven sites were identified as fulfilling NPPF criteria for designation as Local Green Space, scoring more than 75% (between 24 and 32).
+(See Appendix 6).
+A number were removed at Examination of the Made Neighbourhood Plan.

-Two sites have been accepted for inclusion in the Neighbourhood Plan Fourteen further sites were shown to be of high natural or historical environment significance and community value, scoring between 19 (60%) and 23, while the remainder (approximately 86) were recorded for their environmental features of local significance.
-The fieldwork also identified significant or important environmental/community features not suitable for LGS evaluation (they are not 'bounded' sites), including trees, hedgerows, ridge and furrow, valued views and landscapes and susceptibility to flooding; these have been incorporated into other policies in the Plan.
+Fourteen further sites were shown to be of high natural or historical environment significance and community value, scoring between 19 (60%) and 23, while the remainder (approximately 86) were recorded for their environmental features of local significance.
+The fieldwork also identified significant or important environmental/community features not suitable for LGS evaluation (they are not